collocations.org

 She wrote an impassioned letter to her local newspaper to complain about the new road.

-He had been sending poison pen letters to his neighbours, hoping to make them move away.
+He had been sending poison pen letters to people at work.

 draft, write

-I haven''t had a letter from her for ages.
+I haven't had a letter from her for months.

 The letter was forwarded from my old address.